jiminny/join-the-team/frontend-task.md

 * Use git to version control the application
 * Include instructions in a README on how to run the application

-Please publish your submission to GitHub or [jsfiddle.net](https://jsfiddle.net/).
+* Please publish your submission to GitHub and share with us.